salestosystems/AI-Powered-Lead-Qualification-Engine/README.md

+## Project Information

+**Project Name:** Lead Qualification Engine

+**Category:** Revenue Operations (RevOps)

+**Business Function:** Marketing → Sales

+**Project Type:** AI-Powered Sales Automation

+**Built With:** Make.com, HubSpot CRM, Google Gemini AI, Gmail, Tally Forms

+**Status:** ✅ Production-Ready Portfolio Project

+**Author:** Hardeep Kushwaha

+---

 # AI-Powered Lead Qualification Engine

 > An AI-driven Revenue Operations (RevOps) workflow that automatically captures, qualifies, scores, updates, and routes inbound leads using Make.com, HubSpot CRM, Google Gemini AI, and Gmail.

+---

+## 💡 Architect's Note

+Having spent 6+ years in Enterprise B2B Sales, I've experienced firsthand how promising opportunities are lost—not because of poor salespeople, but because of disconnected systems, incomplete data, and slow follow-ups.

+I built this Lead Qualification Engine to bridge the gap between marketing and sales by automating lead enrichment, AI-powered qualification, CRM updates, and intelligent routing.
+The objective wasn't simply to automate tasks—it was to create a repeatable revenue process that helps sales teams spend more time selling and less time managing data.

+This project reflects my transition from Enterprise Sales into Revenue Operations (RevOps) and GTM Systems, where technology is used to improve revenue execution rather than replace salespeople.

+---

+### Primary Objective

+Reduce manual lead qualification, improve SQL quality, accelerate sales response time, and establish a scalable RevOps workflow using AI-powered automation.

 ---